 The Trust has advocated for a system of post-qualification applications (PQA), in which young people apply for university after they have received their A-level grades.
-This policy was recently adopted by the Labour Party, with the party pledging to implement a system of PQA in their first term in government.
-Secretary of State for Education Gavin Williamson has also recently endorsed the Office for Students looking at the issue in their upcoming review of admissions.
+In 2020, the Trust published new polling of young people on their attitudes towards PQA.
+This prompted the Department for Education to announce their intention to consult on a fairer admissions system, including exploring post-qualification applications.
+In 2019, the Labour Party pledged to implement a system of PQA in their first term in government.

 The Trust’s research on higher and degree-level apprenticeships has informed the debate around the value of apprenticeships.
 Our ongoing work on this issue has ensured that there continues to be a focus on higher level apprenticeships within government, with the establishment of Degree Apprenticeships in 2015.

 Following the publication of our Levels of Success report in 2015, which showed that higher-level apprenticeships result in greater lifetime earnings than many degrees, former Skills Minister Nick Boles set out a policy plan on improving the quality of apprenticeships.
 The government has also recently launched a consultation on the future of technical qualifications at higher levels, including higher level apprenticeships.